hybridgroup/cylon-force/docs/commands.md

 ## subscribe → (streamPath, callback)

-Public: This allows you to suscribe the device.
+Public: This allows you to subscribe the device.

 Returns (streamPath, callback).